paulskeie/stadnamn/README.md

 # stadnamn
-Character level self-supervised model to generate Norwegian place names
+Character level self-supervised transformer model to generate Norwegian place names

 ## Here are some examples of output from the model.